-The Scarlet Knights duplicated that feat in 2008 with a class that earned nationwide praise across the board as it featured five McDonald’s All-Americans and ranked third in the country by ESPN’s Hoopgurlz and ASGR.
-The 2009 freshmen entered as the No. 9 class in the nation, while Rutgers’ 2011 recruiting class was rated third in the nation by Hoopgurlz and the 2013 class features the nation’s top point guard, Tyler Scaife, who would go on to become the American Athletic Conference’s Freshman of the Year.
+The Scarlet Knights duplicated that feat in 2008 with a class that earned nationwide praise across the board, as it featured five McDonald’s All-Americans and ranked third in the country by ESPN’s Hoopgurlz and ASGR.
+The 2009 freshmen entered as the No. 9 class in the nation, while Rutgers’ 2011 and 2012 recruiting classes were both rated third in the nation by Hoopgurlz and the 2013 class features the nation’s top point guard, Tyler Scaife, who would go on to become the American Athletic Conference’s Freshman of the Year.

 The talent and success of past recruiting classes is also evident in the number of former Scarlet Knights who have gone on to successful professional careers on the next level.
-Thirteen of Stringer’s Rutgers recruits — Shawnetta Stewart, Usha Gilmore, Tammy Sutton-Brown, Tasha Pointer, Davalyn Cunningham, Chelsea Newton, Rebecca Richman, Cappie Pondexter, Matee Ajavon, Essence Carson, Kia Vaughn, Epiphanny Prince and Rashidat Junaid – have been selections in the WNBA Draft.
+Fifteen of Stringer’s Rutgers recruits — Shawnetta Stewart, Usha Gilmore, Tammy Sutton-Brown, Tasha Pointer, Davalyn Cunningham, Chelsea Newton, Rebecca Richman, Cappie Pondexter, Matee Ajavon, Essence Carson, Kia Vaughn, Epiphanny Prince, Rashidat Junaid, Khadijah Rushdan and April Sykes – have been selections in the WNBA Draft.

 Pondexter was the highest-ever Rutgers pick in the WNBA draft as she was taken second overall in 2006.
 Ajavon and Carson were the first two Scarlet Knights to be drafted simultaneously in the top-10, picked fifth and seventh, respectively in April 2008.
 Vaughn was selected the following year eighth overall, while Prince was the last Rutgers player to hear her name called in the first round (4th overall), capping a string of five first round draftees in five years.